jundalisay/spblist/content/en/research/descartes/meteors/discourse-02.md

 <!-- subtle matter  can be agitated by  or some other cause. -->
 <!-- are more agitated at one time than another.
 This can be caused by the presence of the sun or  -->

-The sun can agitate the air-aether and small earth-aether particles inside the pores of terrestrial bodies.
+The sun can agitate the air-aether [space] and small earth-aether [matter] particles inside the pores of terrestrial [material] bodies.
 - The earth-aether particles are more strongly agitated than the air-aether.

 <!-- the air-aether inside the pores of terrestrial bodies -->